rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    #### Pricing #

-   NOTE: Amazon currently does not charge for code storage.

 0. On a new browser tab, click<br />
    <a target="_blank" href="http://aws.amazon.com/lambda/">
    http://aws.amazon.com/lambda/</a>, the home page for Amazon's Lambda service.